Weave.js

 To set up Weave.js backend over our Next.js project (on a single artifact), follow these steps:

-Install the Weave.js backend dependencies
+Install Weave.js SDK

-npm install ws @inditextech/weave-store-websockets
+npm install @inditextech/weave-store-websockets ws

 Set up the Next.js custom server